-2024 is just on the horizon – but what will the new year bring for the property market, for developers, renters and investors?
+We are now well into 2024 – but what will the rest of the year bring for the property market, for developers, renters and investors?
 As part of our property predictions for 2024, we’re diving into what the new year will spell for build to rent trends.

 Sustainable Build To Rent Trends